stevencombs/retrocombs.github.io/_posts/2020/2020-05-23-retrocombs-plus4-part1-openbox.md

 [User's Manual Front Matter](/plus4/users-manual/p4um-title-introduction.pdf)

-## YouTube Video: _retroCombs: Commodore Plus/4, Part 1, Open the Box_
+## YouTube Video: _retroCombs: Commodore Plus/4 User's Manual, Chapter 0 - Open the Box_

 The video below describes my background with Commodore computers, my intent for this new series, and an open the box on a Commodore Plus/4.
 Watch the video and then come back and read the additional material posted below the video.